Using the Raspberry Pi as a home web server

 MySQL server root password

-MySQL will also start automatically each time the Raspberry Pi boots up, but can be started and stopped with the following terminal commands:
+Just like with Apache, MariaDB will start automatically each time the Raspberry Pi boots up, but can be started and stopped with the following terminal commands (not required, but good to know for future reference):

 and